 For personalisation and communication

-We use your information to identify you in order to provide our Services; to provide you with a swifter login experience; to customise the user experience and to provide you with a personalised service.
+We use your information to identify you in order to provide our Services; to provide you with a swifter login experience; to customise the user experience and provide a personalised service.
 For example, we may from time to time contact you via direct marketing with new content we think you might be interested in based on the preferences and interests you identified at the time of registration.
 We may contact you to confirm transactions such as confirmation upon registration, webinar and live-stream registrations and subscription confirmation.
 Communications may be received by email, post or telephone.

 We use your information to resolve disputes and troubleshoot problems as needed, such as if you have problems accessing your account or to repair site services or analyse crash data.
 We also use information about you to verify accounts and monitor suspicious activity.